Using IPv6 with a Tunnel Broker¶

 These instructions are adapted from the original document, http://iserv.nl/files/pfsense/ipv6/

-Hello, welcome to the page detailing the process of getting IPv6 support with a Tunnel Broker in pfSense 2.3.3 or above working.
+This page details the process of getting IPv6 support with a Tunnel Broker in pfSense® software version 2.3.3 or above working.
 This guide can also work on older versions, but there may be minor differences in option locations or names.

 ICMP is required for IPv6 to work.
 If a firewall is in place on clients, make sure that ICMP over IPv6 is allowed.